The-obsrvr/CurrentResearchinDS/README.md

 ```
 run src/hpo_all_models.py
 ```
 For data, we load our imputed data file (data/imputed_bank_data_mice.csv) into DataGenerator module, called in the script.
+Our evaluations can be seen in the Notebook "evaluate_models.ipynb" (Notebooks/evaluate_models.ipynb)

 ### Step 3: Interpretable Machine Learning

 We defined our counterfactual module in the counterfactuals.py script.

-  - run all the notebooks
+For our analysis based on shapley values, please refer to our Notebook "SHAP.ipynb" and for our analysis using Counterfactuals, please refer to our notebook "counterfactuals.ipynb".